 Veno-occlusive disease of the liver is blockage of the very small (microscopic) veins in the liver.

 Veno-occlusive disease may occur at any age.
-It is more common among people who are malnourished.

 Such congestion reduces blood flow into the liver.
 The resulting liver damage leads eventually to severe scarring (cirrhosis).